ngscheurich/gloam-iterm2/README.md

 ## Installation

 Simply download [gloam.itermcolors](https://raw.githubusercontent.com/ngscheurich/gloam-iterm2/master/gloam.itermcolors)
 and double-click it to import it to iTerm2.

-Alternatively, select the file from iTerm2 > Preferences > Profiles > [some profile] > Color Presets > Import.
+Alternatively, select the file from: *iTerm2 > Preferences > Profiles > [some profile] > Color Presets > Import*.

 Here’s a shell one-liner in case you’re into that sort of thing